ysdn2019/Graduates-List/graduates/amy-cannon.md

 ---
 path: /work/six
 graduate: Amy Cannon
-mainimg: /assets/work/cannon_amy_project1_web_main.jpg
+cover: /assets/work/cannon_amy_project1_web_main.jpg
-thumbnailimg: /assets/work/cannon_amy_project1_web_thumbnail.jpg
+thumbnail: /assets/work/cannon_amy_project1_web_thumbnail.jpg
 title: six
 groupmembers:
-fields: Book Design
+category: Book Design
 mediumdimensions:
 description: “six” is a photography-based book that delves into the idea of mess.
 Through a single image of a mess, the book works towards creating sections within each image, to allow us to close in on what makes up each part of something much larger.
 digitallink: